kubernetes/website/docs/user-guide/kubeconfig-file.md

 title: Authenticating Across Clusters with kubeconfig
 ---

-Authentication in kubernetes can differ for different individuals.
+Authentication in Kubernetes can differ for different individuals.

 - A running kubelet might have one way of authenticating (i.e. certificates).
 - Users might have a different way of authenticating (i.e. tokens).